 Cost of a DragonRam Puppy

-The price of a DragonRam Labradoodle puppy was raised in July 2017 to $2700 plus 13% HST.
-This is the first time we have raised our prices since we started breeding in 2009.
+The price of a DragonRam Labradoodle puppy is $2700 plus 13% HST.
 That cost includes almost $1000 in vet fees that you would otherwise need to pay yourself, as they are for required care including first vaccinations, a general checkup, fecal sample, neutering, and microchipping.
 So your actual cost for the puppy itself is more like $1700 plus HST.

 As with most things in life, you get what you pay for.
 And while on the surface, that plastic toy from the dollar store might look just as good as the one from Toys R Us, but which one is going to still be in good condition when your kids outgrow it?